 After bisque firing, enamel is applied.
-The enamels used in Tamba Tachikui Ware are artificial ash glazes such as wood ash, straw ash, rice husk ash, chestnut case ash and bamboo leaf ash glaze, as well as wood ash glaze, iron enamel and white enamel.
+The enamels used in this craft are artificial ash glazes like wood ash, straw ash, rice husk ash, chestnut case ash and bamboo leaf ash glaze, as well as wood ash glaze, iron enamel, and white enamel.

-To begin with, warming is performed at least for one day and one night to gradually increase the temperature.
-After warming for 30 to 40 hours, pine tree firewood is inserted as fuel from both sides of the kiln, and then glost firing is performed.
-Glost firing refers to further continuous baking at around 1,300°C for at least another day and night.
+To begin with, the kiln is warmed up for at least twenty-four hours to gradually increase the temperature.
+After flames have been going for thirty to forty hours, pine tree firewood is inserted as fuel from both sides of the kiln.
+Glaze firing, which is continuously baking at around 1300℃ (about 2372℉) for a minimum of twenty-four hours, is performed.

 - 10. Removal of pots from the kiln

-When glost firing is completed, the kiln is sealed with clay, and then cooled for 24 hours, after which the baked articles are removed.
-In total, from placing pots inside the kiln until removing from the kiln takes around one week.
+When glaze firing is complete, the kiln is sealed with clay and cooled for twenty-four hours, after which the finished pieces are removed.
+This process takes about a week.

 Where to Buy & More Information

 - Shigaraki ware

 - Koishiwara ware